ChameleonCloud/docs/source/technical/gui.rst

 .. _gui-project-menu:

-Project Menu
+Project and Region Menu
 __________________________

-To switch among the projects you belong to, use the project menu - the dropdown on the upper left of the screen next to the Chameleon logo.
+To switch among the projects you belong to, use the project and region menu - the dropdown on the upper left of the screen next to the Chameleon logo.
+You can also use this menu to switch from one Chameleon site to the other (sites are called *regions* in OpenStack terminology).
+This allows you to easily perform multi-site experiments without logging in twice.

 .. figure:: gui/project_dropdown.png
    :alt: Switching between projects